jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

     (a) the provisions of any Act; or
     (b) an Order in Council giving effect to a reorganisation plan
   - **wastewater** has the meaning given to wastewater services in section 124
+  - **water organisation** has the meaning set out in section 4 of the Local Government (Water Services) Act 2025
   - **water race** means the land occupied by a water channel (other than a main river)— (a) constructed—
       (i) by or under the authority of a local authority: